-Detaining suspects If the place being secured is occupied when peace officers enter, they will need probable cause to arrest if they take the suspect away or keep the suspect pending there for an unreasonable period while the warrant is obtained. issuance of a search Without probable cause to arrest an individual, peace officers are only entitled warrant to detain the suspect temporarily while they determine the person's involvement.
+Detaining suspects pending issuance of a search warrant If the place being secured is occupied when peace officers enter, they will need probable cause to arrest if they take the suspect away or keep the suspect there for an unreasonable period while the warrant is obtained.

+Without probable cause to arrest an individual, peace officers are only entitled to detain the suspect temporarily while they determine the person's involvement.